Private landlords can sometimes try to get tenants to leave their properties without going through the correct process.

 The effect of this is that a tenant can continue to remain in the accommodation until the landlord has sought legal possession through the county court.
 Anyone convicted of harassment or illegal eviction could face a prison sentence of up to two years and/or an unlimited fine.

-If you experience this, contact the Housing Options team as soon as possible to discuss the options available to you.
+If you experience this, contact the homeless prevention team as soon as possible to discuss the options available to you.